dwavesystems/dwave-system/docs/intro.rst

 used in the example above, and :class:`~dwave.system.composites.VirtualGraphComposite()`, both of which handle the mapping known as :term:`minor-embedding`.

 .. _minorEmbedding:

 Embedding
 =========

-To solve an arbitrarily posed binary quadratic problem on a D-Wave system requires mapping, called *minor embedding*, to a Chimera graph that represents the system's quantum processing unit.
+To solve an arbitrarily posed binary quadratic problem directly on a D-Wave system requires mapping, called *minor embedding*, to a Chimera graph that represents the system's quantum processing unit.
 This preprocessing can be done by a composed sampler consisting of the :class:`~dwave.system.samplers.DWaveSampler()` and a composite that performs minor-embedding.
+(This step is handled automatically by :class:`~dwave.system.samplers.LeapHybridSampler()` and :std:doc:`dwave-hybrid <hybrid:index>` reference samplers.)

 See the :ref:`embedding_system` section for more information on :term:`minor-embedding` and the provided functionality.